tjbencomo/col11a1-manuscript/README.md

 Create the following environments
 ```
+# r-env - used to run scripts that create figures and reproduce analysis
+conda env create -f envs/r-env.yaml

-# col11a1-env
+# col11a1-env - used to generate full mutation callset from scratch
+# only needs to be installed if you wish to recreate callset from scratch
 conda env create -f envs/liftover.yaml

-# r-env
-conda env create -f envs/r-env.yaml
 ```

-Additionally install `snakemake` a `conda` environment of your choice to run `src/annotate-snps.smk`
+Additionally install `snakemake` a `conda` environment of your choice to run `src/annotate-snps.smk`.
+This is only needed if if you wish to recreate callset from scratch
 ```
 conda install snakemake
 ```